stackforge/pecan/docs/source/rest.rst

 |                 |                                                              | DELETE /books/1                            |
 +-----------------+--------------------------------------------------------------+--------------------------------------------+

-Pecan's :class:`RestController` uses the ``?_method=`` query string to work around the lack of support for the PUT and DELETE verbs when submitting forms in most current browsers.
+Pecan's :class:`~pecan.rest.RestController` uses the ``?_method=`` query string to work around the lack of support for the PUT and DELETE verbs when submitting forms in most current browsers.

-In addition to handling REST, the :class:`RestController` also supports the :func:`index`, :func:`_default`, and :func:`_lookup` routing overrides.
+In addition to handling REST, the :class:`~pecan.rest.RestController` also supports the :meth:`index`, :meth:`_default`, and :meth:`_lookup` routing overrides.

 .. warning::

-  If you need to override :func:`_route`, make sure to call :func:`RestController._route` at the end of your custom method so that the REST routing described above still occurs.
+  If you need to override :meth:`_route`, make sure to call :func:`RestController._route` at the end of your custom method so that the REST routing described above still occurs.

 Nesting ``RestController``
 ---------------------------

-:class:`RestController` instances can be nested so that child resources receive the parameters necessary to look up parent resources.
+:class:`~pecan.rest.RestController` instances can be nested so that child resources receive the parameters necessary to look up parent resources.

 For example::